Delaware’s Clear Choice campaign is a statewide education and outreach effort.

 Dedicated, sustainable clean water funding is the mission of the Clean Water Campaign, but we also work on any legislation that might have an impact on water quality and/or quantity.
 Forest conservation, open space preservation, septic system bans, buffer ordinances, and wetland protections are just a few of the topics we’ve been involved in over the years.

-Governor Carney’s $50M investment in clean water will be a great starting point, but the fight for clean water is far from over.
+Governor Carney’s $50M investment in clean water is a great starting point, but the fight for clean water is far from over.
 We’ll continue advocating for smart environmental policies and regulations so that all Delawareans have rivers and streams they can live near, play in, and eat from.

 Meet The Team